 Feeding Delay.

 Move on "Feeding Delay" then press wheel.
 Choose a value between 0 (disabled) and 60 minutes (maximum delay time).
 This feature can be used to accord a startup delay for the pumps.
-Delay occurs when instrument is powered or after a "NO FLOW" contact recovery.
+Delay occurs when instrument is powered.

 Tau.